pcmihnea/HA_WMR500/README.md

   }
 }
 ```
-- For example, `["data"]["6"]["indoor"]["w9"]["c91"]` will contain the current indoor temperature.
+For example, `["data"]["6"]["indoor"]["w9"]["c91"]` will contain the current indoor temperature.

 ## 4. (OPTIONAL) Patch the device firmware
-To keep the WMR500 time and date synchronized, a HTTPS server is required to be deployed locally, so that a GET request to `https://app.idtlive.com/api/time/iso_8601` shall be responded with a payload of `{"time":"2022-01-01 00:00:00+0"}`.
+To keep the WMR500 time and date synchronized, a HTTPS server is required to be deployed locally, so that a GET request to `https://app.idtlive.com/api/time/iso_8601` shall be responded with a payload of format `{"time":"2022-01-01 00:00:00+0"}`.
-In order to masquerade the original HTTPS server, the official [certificate private key](https://en.wikipedia.org/wiki/HTTPS#Server_setup) is mandatory to sign the local server's TLS connection - unfortunately this is not possible due to obvious security issues (and also lack of support from manufacturer).
+In order to masquerade the original HTTPS server, the official [certificate private key](https://en.wikipedia.org/wiki/HTTPS#Server_setup) is mandatory to sign the local server's TLS connection - unfortunately this is not possible due to obvious security issues and lack of support from manufacturer.
 The only solution is to modify the embedded software (firmware) on the WMR500 base station, so that it either:
-- Uses a different public key (and/or certificate) to authenticate the local server - the key (certificate) will need to be update each time the server setup change, which may not be feasible, or
+- Uses a different public key (and/or certificate) to authenticate the local server. the key (certificate) will need to be updated each time the server setup changes,
 - Uses unsecured HTTP instead of HTTPS - no certification required, the local server can be (re)deployed without any further changes on the WMR500.

 To perform the changes, the firmware onboard the WMR500's main microcontroller ([STM32F411RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f411re.html)), needs to be patched, process which requires: